magento/merchdocs/src/catalog/product-image-resizing.md

 title: Resizing Product Images
 ---

-When uploading product images, you may add larger images with varying sizes to provide detailed, high quality zooms on the Product Details page.
+When uploading product images, you may add larger images with varying sizes to provide detailed, high quality zooms on the _Product Details_ page.
 To ensure all images have a similar size and look, we provide an image upload resizing option to ensure all images match a specific pixel size.
-This option automatically resizes all product images using the configuration settings, which can help with performance of zoom, faster loading of images, and keep a uniform look to your product images.
+This option automatically resizes all product images using the configuration settings, which can help with performance of zoom, faster loading of images and keep a uniform look to your product images.

 Setting a maximum pixel width and height resizes the image to the physical dimensions by pixel.
 Magento resizes the image according to the higher amount of either width or height while keeping the proportions.
 Reducing the quality amount for JPG images reduces the file size.

-For example, a 3000 x 2100 pixel JPG at 100% could be a 5mb+ image.
+For example, a 3000 x 2100 pixel JPG at 100% could be a 5mb+ image file.
 Resizing this image would reduce the width to 1920 pixels, keeping proportions, and quality to 80% to provide much smaller file size with high quality.

 ## Enable image resizing